jonghall/ibmcloud-terraform-vpc/docs/terraform.md

     - change `onprem_cidr` CIDR block of your onprem network
     - change `vpn-preshared-key` to the desired pre-shared-key witch will be used for the VPN connection to your VPC

-7. (optional) Taylor profiles, images, etc as needed in `variables.tf`
+7. (optional) Tailor profiles, images, etc as needed in `variables.tf`

 8. (optional) Review and change the following Terraform files as needed.